 Toilets have advanced yet are still a relatively simple technology.
 What started as a hole in the ground that could be anywhere, has simply become a toilet that can be moved about anywhere inside a cubicle.
 Portaloos have become big business because of the events industry.
 They use a similar technology to that which we take along on our camping trip.
+Of course, many people still have regular toilets within their homes and still require plumbing services to come and sort them.
+Companies such as expressplumbingnj.net/service-area/toms-river-plumbers/ are still very much in business, but toilet technology is ever-growing.
 This article will explore the developments of toilets indoors and out.

 It is not entirely clear which country invented the flushing toilet.
 A Neolithic settlement dating to 3000 BC indicates that it is likely to be the Scots.
 Later in 1700BC, however, the Greeks built the Palace of Knossos which had large pans of earthenware that were connected to a supply of flushing water.

 Prior to the flushing toilet, communal outhouses were used outside and chamber pots inside.
 When castles were built during the 11th century, toilets became incorporated into architecture.